JSQLParser/JSqlParser/README.md

 ## News

-The first release version **0.8.5** is available at repository **https://oss.sonatype.org/content/groups/public/**.
+The first release version **0.8.5** is available at maven central and at repository **https://oss.sonatype.org/content/groups/public/**.
-It should be synched with maven central.

 The maven repository settings have been changed.
 Version **0.8.5-SNAPSHOT** will be the